-Note: This table shows estimates from an ordinary least squares regression of cognitive outcome variables on an indicator for treatment, wage, session, person, and room fixed effects with standard errors clustered at the room by session level.
+Note: This table shows estimates from a two-stage least squares regression of cognitive outcome variables on the noise level, wage, session, person, and room fixed effects with standard errors clustered at the room by session level.
+The noise level is instrumented by the treatment indicator.
 The first outcome is the normalized sum of points that participants earned on tests during a session.
 The second column normalizes first at the test-score level and averages across normalized scores within a session.
 The third outcome is the first component of a principal component analysis of percentage correct and reaction time estimated on each individual's first control session.
 The fourth column is my preferred outcome: the first factor of a common factor analysis of percentage correct and reaction time estimated on each individual's first control session.
-The was no effect of the same noise change on the placebo effort task.
+The last two columns show that there was no effect of the same noise change on the effort task.